amgud/screenshot-tool/README.md

 - **Gemini AI Integration**: Send screenshots to Gemini AI for detailed image analysis
 - **Convenient Side Panel**: All controls and previews in an easy-to-use side panel

+## Development

+### Creating a Release

+This project uses GitHub's release feature with Actions to automate the build process:

+1. Go to your repository on GitHub and click on "Releases" in the sidebar
+2. Click "Create a new release" or "Draft a new release"
+3. Enter a tag version (e.g., "v1.0.1") and release title
+4. Add description/release notes
+5. Click "Publish release"

+After publishing, GitHub Actions will automatically:

+- Build the extension
+- Package it as a ZIP file
+- Attach it to your release

+This provides a simple way to manage releases without scripts or manual versioning.

 ## About This Project

 This project was developed with assistance from GitHub Copilot, which contributed approximately 75-80% of the code.
 The AI helped generate the core functionality, while human input was essential for fine-tuning the user experience and integrating with Chrome extension APIs.
 The extension demonstrates practical application of Google's Gemini AI API for image analysis within a browser context.